Gibsons Italia

 Gibsons Italia is a steakhouse in River North, Chicago.
 It has consistently ranked on the World's 101 Best Steak Restaurants list.
 Its sister restaurant, Gibsons Bar & Steakhouse on Rush Street, is Chicago's top-grossing independent restaurant.
 Gibsons Restaurant Group is unique in having its own USDA certification.

+In 2025 Gibsons Italia was listed as the #42 best steak restaurant in the US by the 101 Best Steak Restaurants.